logzio/public-api/managed-account/README.md

 - accountId : the id of the new account which was created.
 - accountName : the name of the new account.
 - loggingToken : the token which should be used in order to ship logs to the new account.
-- adminsUsernames : a json list of strings, listing all the admin users of the account.
-- maxDailyGB: float, the maximum daily quota. in GigaBytes.
-- retentionDays: the number of days to keep the data within Logz.io.

 ### Errors